“You’re fat”, “You’re disgusting”,

 Especially with younger sufferers and children, it can be beneficial to encourage them to talk about what those voices are saying and help to show them that they are inaccurate.
 This will also help the sufferer identify these negative voices and associate them with the illness rather than their own will.
 Once sufferers are able to detect and identify the eating disorder voices and thoughts, they will be better able to fight them.

 It takes a long time to destroy those voices, but it can be done.
 It is also important for everyone suffering to know that they do have a choice about whether or not to listen to those voices.
 No matter what they say, you do not have to listen to them.
 Remember that they only lie to you and you can stand up to them.
 The more you do so, the weaker they become.
 It is not easy to go against those voices, but you do have the power within yourself to do it.
 You will not always succeed in standing up to them, but remain determined not to let them win.
 Recovery takes a long time, but one day you will be able to live the happy, healthy life that you deserve and you will be able to silence those voices forever.
-Take the first step towards getting help for your eating disorder.
+Here is more on challenging and changing eating disorder thoughts.

 Updated by Tabitha Farrar and Dr. Lauren Muhlheim – 2014